I am pleased to present the Water Security Agency’s Plan for 2017-18.

-Government Direction and Budget for 2016-17 invests in people and infrastructure to Keep Saskatchewan Strong, and initiates a government wide exercise of transformational change to ensure the sustainability of high quality public services delivered in the most effective and efficient way possible.
-The 25 Year Saskatchewan Water Security Plan sets out the Government’s agenda to ensure water supplies will support economic growth, quality of life and environmental well-being, now and into the future.
-The Water Security Agency has made significant progress implementing this plan since it was released in 2012.
-Through 2016-17 Water Security will focus on continued implementation of the 25 Year Plan and the 10 Year Infrastructure Renewal Plan as well as providing strong service to citizens.
+The 25 Year Saskatchewan Water Security Plan sets out the Government’s agenda to ensure water supplies will support economic growth, quality of life, and environmental well-being, now and into the future.
+Since this plan’s release in 2012, the Water Security Agency has made significant progress implementing it and will continue to focus on delivering on the goals established in the plan and providing exceptional service to citizens.

 With a growing population our government is ensuring the safety of drinking water supplies that are critical to protecting public health.
 The Water Security Agency will continue to promote and ensure safe drinking water for Saskatchewan residents through inspections, monitoring, reporting, education and compliance for all regulated works in Saskatchewan.